outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         4. The first line /dev/sda4 is the Windows partition, this will hide it from Thunar sidebar.
     3. Don't use temporary USE flags in command line when emerge a package.
 Use `package.use` directory instead.
     4. `package.use`,`package.license` etc might be files or directories.
 I prefer directory ones and create specific files under directory.
-    5. When it comes to Chinese support, you'd best choose `gb2312` instead of `gb18030` since the former one has wider application support.
+    5. When it comes to Chinese support, you'd switch between choose `gb18030` and  `gb2312` to check the result.
 47. Upgrade kernel to **unstable 4.0.0**
     1. _#_ echo "~sys-kernel/gentoo-sources-4.0.0 ~amd64" > /etc/portage/package.accept_keywords/gentoo-sources, this step needs `eix` command support to find out which unstable package version is located in portage mirror.
     2. _#_ emerge --sync